in-toto/in-toto/README.md

 # Install with pip in "develop mode"
 pip install -e .

-# Export the envvar required for "simple settings"
-export SIMPLE_SETTINGS=in_toto.settings

-# Install additional requirements that for some good reason are not in the
-# requirements file
-pip install pycrypto cryptography
 ```
 ### Create layout, run supply chain steps and verify final product